Last updated on August 8th, 2022

 Another good thing about this air cleaner is the low energy consumption and low noise level.
 On the lowest fan speed it is very quiet and can be used at night without disturbing sleep.
 At the highest setting the noise is noticeable, but thanks to the built-in particle sensor the purifier is capable to configure the fan speed automatically.

 Overall, the Coway Airmega AP-1512HH Mighty air purifiers is one of the best picks on the market today.
-It has a reasonable price and works flawlessly for small to medium rooms.
+It has a reasonable price and works flawlessly for small and medium rooms.

 Coway Airmega 200M: Best for Small to Medium Rooms

-Coway Airmega 200M is similar to the AP-1512HH model in many ways (air cleaning technology, filter life, power, noise level) but it has more power (287.8 cubic feet of air moved vs 268 on AP-1512HH) and features different design of the front panel.
-Maximum wattage is also higher, but the difference is negligible.
+Coway Airmega 200M is similar to the AP-1512HH model in many ways (air cleaning technology, filter life, power, noise level) but it has more power (298 cubic feet of air moved vs 268 on AP-1512HH) and features different design of the front panel.
+Maximum wattage remained almost the same as the difference is negligible.

 Overall, the 200M is yet another decent and affordable piece of technology made by the Coway company.
 It is also available in black and white colors to suit your room design.